Juan Yepez Preview, Player Props: Cardinals vs. Brewers

-Juan Yepez -- with a slugging percentage of .158 in his past 10 games (including no home runs) -- will be in action for the St. Louis Cardinals versus the Milwaukee Brewers, with Wade Miley on the hill, on September 27 at 7:40 PM ET.
+On Thursday, Juan Yepez (coming off going 0-for-4) and the St. Louis Cardinals play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Brewers.
+He had a hitless performance in his last game (0-for-4) against the Brewers.

 Sportsbook Promo Codes